P2LHAP:Wearable sensor-based human activity recognition, segmentation and forecast through Patch-to-Label Seq2Seq Transformer: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{he} intersection of deep learning and wearable sensor technology for real-time human activity recognition has emerged as a prominent research focus in recent years.
 This area holds significant promise for applications in medical health, assisted living, smart homes, and other domains.
-In various practical scenarios, there is a need for perceptual methods to delineate activity boundaries, identify activity categories, and predict forthcoming activities from the continuous stream of sensor data.
-As a result, human activity perception encompasses three pivotal tasks: human activity segmentation (HAS)\cite{10210541}, activity recognition (HAR)\cite{chen2023hmgan}, and activity forecast (HAF)\cite{park2022enhanced}.
-While extensive research\cite{6208895, 8727452} has addressed each of these tasks individually, limited attention has been devoted to simultaneously addressing all three tasks in a cohesive framework.
+In various practical scenarios, there is a need for perceptual techniques to delineate activity boundaries, identify activity categories, and predict forthcoming activities from the continuous stream of sensor data.
+As a result, the field of human activity perception encompasses three pivotal tasks: human activity segmentation (HAS)\cite{10210541}, activity recognition (HAR)\cite{chen2023hmgan}, and activity forecast (HAF)\cite{park2022enhanced}.
+While extensive research\cite{saleem2023toward, 8727452} has addressed each of these tasks individually, limited attention has been devoted to simultaneously addressing all three tasks in a cohesive framework.

-Several approaches exist for concurrently achieving activity segmentation, identification, and forecast, as illustrated in Fig. 1.
-The first approach Fig. 1(a) employs three independent single-task learning models in parallel.
+Several approaches exist for concurrently achieving activity segmentation, recognition, and forecast, as illustrated in Fig. 1.
+The first approach, shown in Fig. 1(a), employs three independent single-task learning models in parallel.
 These models output the category of the current activity, the boundary of the current activity, and the category of the next activity.
-However, this method has drawbacks, including disparate data annotation requirements for different models, the need for additional policy compatibility model outputs, and a lack of information sharing between models, leading to inefficient use of computing resources.
+However, this method has drawbacks, including disparate data annotation requirements for different models, the need for additional policies to ensure compatibility among model outputs, and a lack of information sharing between models, leading to inefficient use of computing resources.